 - 5.3.1 The CO2 Removal Supplier shall update its LCA calculations and report the operational emissions for each monitoring period in accordance with rule 5.2.7 and table 3.
-To this end, the CO2 Removal Supplier shall collect the necessary LCA data during each monitoring period in accordance with its monitoring plan (see also rules 5.3.2 and 7.2.5-7.2.7).
-The reported contributions will be accounted towards the project emissions (Eproject, see section 4.5) for the monitoring period. - 5.3.2 The parameters monitored by the CO2 Removal Supplier for LCA calculations shall be described in the monitoring plan.
+To this end, the CO2 Removal Supplier shall collect the necessary LCA data during each monitoring period in accordance with its monitoring plan (see also rules 5.3.2 and 7.2.5-7.2.7).62 The reported contributions will be accounted towards the project emissions (E{project}, see section 4.5) for the monitoring period. - 5.3.2 The parameters monitored by the CO2 Removal Supplier for LCA calculations shall be described in the monitoring plan.
 Information to be compiled for parameters monitored shall follow the format shown in table 6.
-In particular, this must include a quantified error value, and how any significant uncertainties in the monitored parameter are conservatively tackled in subsequent calculations.
+In particular, this must include a quantified error value, and how any significant uncertainties in the monitored parameter are conservatively tackled in subsequent calculations. - Table 6: Information to be compiled in the monitoring plan for each relevant parameter involvedin the LCA calculations.